influxdata/docs-v2/content/influxdb/v2.2/api-guide/iot-starter/nodejs.md

 {{% /code-tab-content %}}
 {{< /code-tabs-wrapper >}}

 Next, [write the device authorization to a bucket](#write-the-device-authorization-to-a-bucket).

 ### Write the device authorization to a bucket

-After you create the device authorization, write a point with device and authorization details to `INFLUX_BUCKET_AUTH`.
+After you create the device authorization, write a point with the device and authorization details to `INFLUX_BUCKET_AUTH`.
 Storing the device authorization in a bucket enables the following:

 - report device authorization history